We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People can speak to their dentist about how often they need a checkup.
 The answer may vary depending on a person’s health history, age, and overall dental health.
 However, anyone who notices changes in their mouth should visit a dentist.

 Smoking harms the body’s immune system, which makes it difficult for the body to heal tissues, including those in the mouth.
-The CDC name smoking as a risk factor for gum disease, while the ADA warn that people who smoke may experience slow healing after a dental procedure.
+The CDC name smoking as a

 Smoking also affects the appearance of the mouth, leading to yellowing of the teeth and tongue, and it can give breath a bad odor.